-Clock – If you’re fortunate enough to practice on your football field, which has a scoreboard, we recommend using that.
-If not, any digital clock, which is clearly visible by all coaches is accepted.
-We’ve found this digital clock on Amazon, which can be set via a control.
+Clock – If you’re fortunate enough to practice on your football field with a scoreboard, we recommend using that.
+If not, any digital clock, clearly visible by all coaches, is accepted.

-Whistle/Horn – A necessary piece of equipment is a whistle ( which most coaches have) or some sort of air horn.
+Whistle/Horn – A necessary piece of equipment is a whistle ( which most coaches have) or air horn.
 The air horn can be used to both start and stop the period.
-It’s also loud enough where every coach can hear it and not mistake it for a whistle that may be used in another drill.
+It’s also loud enough that every coach can hear it and not mistake it for a whistle used in another drill.

-If you’re looking for a practice script that can help you manage your whole team, it’s available free in the box below!
-We’ve made it easy for teams with 100+ kids (who use a 2 platoon system), or for smaller teams that have less than 60 kids, to be able to manage their practices.
+If you’re looking for a practice script that can help you manage your whole team, it’s available below.
+We’ve made it easy for teams with 100+ kids (who use a 2-platoon system) or smaller teams with less than 60 kids to manage their practices.

-Below is an empty script, which we provide for teams who have players that play both ways.
+Below is an empty script, which we provide for teams with players that play both ways.